Non-employee compensation is reported in Box 1 of Form 1099-NEC. This form will be available to generate in Wave beginning on January 15, 2024

 Form 1099-NEC is due to your contractors and the IRS by January 31st of the following tax year.
 If this date falls on a weekend or holiday, the filing deadline moves to the following business day.

-- Form 1099-NEC can be filed electronically through the IRS' FIRE (Filing Information Returns Electronically).
+- Form 1099-NEC can be filed electronically through the IRS' FIRE (Filing Information Returns Electronically) or IRIS (Information Returns Intake System).

 - If filing on paper, a Form 1096 (cover page) must be sent as well.